raspberrypi/documentation/usage/gpio/README.md

 ![](images/raspio-portsplus.jpg)

 A handy reference can be accessed on the Raspberry Pi by opening a terminal window and running the command `pinout`.
-This tool is provided by the [GPIO Zero](https://gpiozero.readthedocs.io/) Python library, which it is installed by default on the Raspbian desktop image, but not on Raspbian Lite.
+This tool is provided by the [GPIO Zero](https://gpiozero.readthedocs.io/) Python library, which it is installed by default on the Raspberry Pi OS desktop image, but not on Raspberry Pi OS Lite.

 ![](images/gpiozero-pinout.png)